Version

 HTTPS

 The CloverDX Server has both HTTP and HTTPS enabled by default.
-You can find the server’s HTTPS URL in the Outputs section of the Deployment under serverHttpsUrl key.
+You can find the server’s HTTPS URL in the Outputs section of the Deployment under the serverHttpsUrl key.
 The HTTPS connector is running on port 443.

 Let’s Encrypt Certificate

 The default HTTPS connector is using a certificate issued by Let’s Encrypt.
-It is useful for encryption of communication between client (e.g. Designer) and the Server, and for server identity verification.
+It is useful for encryption of communication between the client (e.g., Designer) and the Server, and for server identity verification.
 The certificate is free, but it’s valid only for 90 days because Let’s Encrypt does not support longer validity.

-When certificate expiry time is less than 30 days, the server deployed in Azure will automatically attempt a renewal every time it is started.
+When the certificate expiry time is less than 30 days, the server deployed in Azure will automatically attempt a renewal every time it is started.
 The renewal process requires external access from Let’s Encrypt servers, which is blocked by default by the Network Security Group.
-To renew the certificate, you must first allow external network access, then restart the virtual machine and then block external network access again.
+To renew the certificate, you must first allow external network access, then restart the virtual machine, and then block external network access again.

 The full process to renew the certificate is:

-1. Locate and open Network Security Group of the server.
+1. Locate and open the Network Security Group of the server.
 It’s in the same Resource Group where the server is deployed, next to all the other resources.

 marketplace azure resources